Ivan-Semaan/arduino-moisture-plus-oled-screen/README.md

 # arduino-moisture-plus-oled-screen
-system where we just make the water be pushed by pump to water plants i made a rpogram to water plans any issues or how to design it or what to do i can help you the materials i used for testing
+system where we just make the water be pushed by pump to water plants know as smart watering system. works by turning on the pump when sensor feels the soil is dry. you need to edit the poteiometer on sensor according to ur use. i made a proram to water
+The materials i used for testing:
 1. 12 volt battery 5 watt
 2. solar panel
 3. pump